Chantae McMillan: Television

 Chantae McMillan competed on the NBC television series The Titan Games, and progressed through the competition to become a Titan by beating two-time Olympic gold medallist Claressa Shields.
 McMillian defended her Titan win against episode competitors once, before being dethroned by Dani Speegle.

+Personal life

+McMillan is married to Devon Langhorst, a US Army helicopter pilot.
+Together, they have two sons: Otto, born in October 2018, and Ellis, born in October 2022; and a daughter: McCall, born in January 2025.